AdobeDocs/workfront.en/help/classic/workfront-fusion/get-started/create-a-practice-scenario.md

 product: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: get-started-with-workfront-fusion-2-0
-title: Create a practice integration scenario
+title: Create a practice integration scenario in Adobe Workfront Fusion
 description: This article describes how to create an integration scenario with Adobe Workfront Fusion.
 Integration scenarios connect separate apps together, allowing your data to flow through different applications.
 ---

-# Create a practice integration scenario
+# Create a practice integration scenario in Adobe Workfront Fusion

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 This article describes how to create an integration scenario with Adobe Workfront Fusion.
 Integration scenarios connect separate apps together, allowing your data to flow through different applications.

 To create an integration scenario, your organization must have a Workfront Fusion for Work Automation and Integration license.

-For instructions on building a Workfront-only automation scenario, see [Create a practice automation scenario](../../workfront-fusion/get-started/create-a-practice-automation-scenario.md)
+For instructions on building a Workfront-only automation scenario, see [Create a practice automation scenario in Adobe Workfront Fusion](../../workfront-fusion/get-started/create-a-practice-automation-scenario.md)

 For more information on Workfront Fusion licenses, see [Adobe Workfront Fusion licenses](../../workfront-fusion/get-started/license-automation-vs-integration.md).